villrv/ppae/README.md

 ## Inference
 For inference on new event files, you would first want to create a data list, which is a python list of dictionaries.
 Each dictionary contains the key "event_list", which stores a two-dimensional numpy array recording the arrival time and energy of photons (an event list), and other variables for your convenience, like "obsreg_id".

-Then run the following code, with your options
+Then run the following code, replacing variables in ${} with you actual paths
 ```
 python inference.py --checkpoint ${checkpoint} --data ${data} --save_location ${save_location} root_dir ${root_dir}
 ```